 These decisions sparked a wave of reactions from Nigerians, with many accusing the authorities of double standards and selective justice.

-While referring to several parts of the NCAA Act, the Barrister said Keyamo’s orders on the incidents are constitutional.
+While referring to several parts of the NCAA Act, the barrister said Keyamo’s orders on the incidents are constitutional.

-Speaking on Emmanson’s case, he said the proper thing has been done by withdrawing the case, adding that the federal government “has the power to recommend punishment.
+Speaking on Emmanson’s case, he said the proper thing had been done by withdrawing the case, adding that the federal government “has the power to recommend punishment.
 They also have the power to withdraw.”

-Peter Obi, the presidential candidate of the Labour Party has also reacted to the incident involving Ibom Air and Emmanson.
+Peter Obi, the presidential candidate of the Labour Party, has also reacted to the incident involving Ibom Air and Emmanson.

 In his statement, Obi stressed that “the poor must not be punished while the powerful walk free,” indirectly referring to unpunished KWAM 1.

-In a post on X, he said, “the law is like a spider’s web; it catches the weak, while the powerful break through with ease.”
+In a post on X, he said, “The law is like a spider’s web; it catches the weak, while the powerful break through with ease.”

-Describing the matter as a “tragic irony,” the former Anambra State governor condemned the possibility of banning a young woman in her twenties for life, “while we, her parents, commit worse crimes against humanity and are celebrated.”
+Describing the matter as a “tragic irony,” the former Anambra State governor condemned the possibility of banning a young woman in her twenties for life “while we, her parents, commit worse crimes against humanity and are celebrated.”

-The former presidential candidate of the African Action Congress, (AAC) criticised the continued harassment of adult passengers by Nigerian flight attendants over switching off their phones, noting that such demands often involve shaming or humiliating travellers.
+The former presidential candidate of the African Action Congress (AAC) criticised the continued harassment of adult passengers by Nigerian flight attendants over switching off their phones, noting that such demands often involve shaming or humiliating travellers.

 “In the United States, for instance, no one has asked me to switch off my phone in the last ten years because airlines now encourage in-flight internet use.
 I have livestreamed take-offs and landings in the US as recently as 2024.
 I have also spoken to friends on calls and exchanged WhatsApp messages mid-flight countless times in the past year,” he said.